Ollynov/t-school-fullstack-2/intro/lecture-notes.md

 # TIME FOR SOME FULLSTACK PROGRAMMING

-The goal of this first session is to get to know each other, provide some context on what we will be building, and to quickly build an initial frontend skeleton for our app.
-The assumption is that you already know the fundamentals of programming, and html, so we will quickly go over that, and onwards to the interesting stuff!!
+The goal of this first session is to get to know each other, provide some context on what we will be building, and to see if there are certain holes in our understanding of fullstack.
+We will structure the course about 30% lecture, and 70% hacking, because we are firm believers that the best way to learn, is by doing.
+Also- in case you are solid in certain portions of the stack, yet weak on others, you can be sure to put extra emphasis on those.
+The assumption is that you already know the fundamentals of programming, and html, so we can quickly move onwards to the interesting stuff!!

 ## What you will learn in this first section
 * Use basic commands of the Terminal